PeterMarshall29/book1/jupyternotebooks/selection_and_iteration.md

 (selection)=
 ## Selection

-Selection statements conditionally change the control flow.

-A decision is made to follow one of two possible flows, depending on whether a condition is found to be true or false at the time of checking.
+Selection statements conditionally change the control flow - a decision is made to follow one of two possible flows, depending on whether a condition is found to be true or false at the time of checking.

 In C++ the selections statements are the [if](if)-statement and the [switch](switch)-statement.